 With the growth of trees as well as development of the area it is difficult to see the comparison in the pictures here however the little house in the background, Drumlyon Cottage is also shown here as well as an informative Notice which has been erected.

 General Eisenhower inspecting American Troops at Portora Playing Fields.
-(Picture from Crom Castle D-Day 75th Anniversary Brochure)
+(Picture from Crom Castle D-Day 75th Anniversary Brochure.
+Picture below from BBC)

 "Round O Quay" Enniskillen

 Here we have the Royal Ulster Constabulary Police Officers on patrol near what is now the "Round O" Quay in Enniskillen.

 The boat, called Lady Ann, is equipped with a Vickers Machine Gun as well as all officers being armed.